Time off work - overview

 Most workers including employees are entitled to a minimum of 5.6 weeks' paid holiday a year - check if you’re entitled to paid holidays.

 If you’re an employee and you need to take time off work because you’re involved in some types of public duties, for example as a magistrate, local councillor or school governor, your employer must allow you to take a reasonable amount of time off work.

 You won’t be paid for the hours you’ve missed unless your contract of employment says so, and you don’t have to make up the time later on.

 Time off for jury service

-If your employer doesn’t want to release you for jury service when you’re called, you might be able to postpone your duty - you’ll still have to do it at a later date.
+Your employer doesn’t have to release you for jury service if it would cause a serious problem for them.
+If this happens you can ask to postpone your duty - you’ll still have to do it at a later date.

-You can try to negotiate with your employer to find a time to do your duty that is better for both of you.
+You can try to negotiate with your employer to find a time to do your duty that's better for both of you.